By Kathleen Ujvari| Last Updated

 I am a working “sandwich generation” caregiver for my parents and son.
 I know the daily challenges of caring for aging parents with cognitive and health care needs while holding down a full-time job and raising a family.
 I, however, am not alone.

-According to AARP's 2015 Caregiving in the U.S. Report, roughly 40 million Americans provided unpaid care to an adult in the past 12 months.
-Another recent report entitled "Valuing the Invaluable" showed that only 6 in 10 caregivers reported having a job in the past year.
-Balancing caregiving responsibilities while employed can be tough.
+According to AARP’s 2015 Caregiving in the U.S. Report, roughly 40 million Americans provided unpaid care to an adult in the past 12 months.
+A report entitled “Valuing the Invaluable” indicated that only 6 in 10 caregivers reported having a job in 2014.
+For many, balancing caregiving responsibilities and a career can be tough, if not impossible.

-For working family caregivers, choosing whether to leave their job or continue working while caring for a loved one can be extremely overwhelming.
-There may be angst and guilt about not being able to do more for a parent who is sick or has a disability.
-Choosing between their own children and/or spouse and taking care of a parent become added burdens.
-Concerns about lost income, retirement benefits, and health insurance only muddy the waters.
-Important decisions take time and thoughtful planning.
-However, a crisis may lead a working family caregiver to make a rash decision to quit their job without fully considering the extent of what it means to do so.
+For employed family caregivers, choosing whether to leave their job or continue working can be extremely overwhelming.
+There may be angst and guilt about not being able to do more for a loved one who is sick or has a disability.
+The caregiver’s own children and/or spouse’s needs can be additional sources of stress.
+Concerns about lost income, retirement benefits and health insurance only muddy the waters further.

 Workplace Benefits and Accommodations

 Help may be available from employers, but finding benefits and seeking accommodations often requires persistent effort, and usually at a time when a caregiver’s patience is already worn thin.
 For the 60 percent of family caregivers who work, employer flexibility and family leave are crucial.
 Examples of workplace benefits and accommodations include: